mihaly044/parkplaces/README.md

 ### Building the project
 #### Using prebuilt binaries
-If you don't want to build everything yourself, you might grab the prebuilt release binaries from the [Releases](https://github.com/mihaly044/parkplaces/tree/v2/Releases/) folder.
+If you don't want to build everything yourself, you might grab the prebuilt release binaries from [here](https://github.com/mihaly044/parkplaces/releases/latest).

 #### Building from sources
 The most straightforward way is to build the solution using Visual Studio 2017.